nikitavoloboev/data/programming/programming.md

 - [1.
 You're not clever.
 2. Distributed systems rule #1: Do not distribute the system!
 3. Do not micro optimize.
 4. Measure where your program spends time.
 5. Optimization rule #1: Reduce I/O. 6.
 Should I use a distributed cache?
 No!](https://github.com/klingtnet)
 - [Top 3 motivation killers for developers: Slow environments to test.
 Micromanagement.
 Continuous legacy projects.](https://twitter.com/MattCodeJourney/status/1313486362029547528)
 - [Software should be: Robust.
 Reliable.
 Stable.
 Simple.](https://drewdevault.com/2020/10/09/Four-principles-of-software-engineering.html)
+- Read, analyze and write lots of code.
+Don't be too concerned with the latest fads.

 ## Links